Validation Dataset in Machine Learning

 5. Selecting the Best Model

-Opt for the model or configuration that demonstrates best performance on the validation dataset.
+Opt for the model or configuration that demonstrates the best performance on the validation dataset.
 This is critical because it's not always the model that performs best on the training data that will do well on unseen data.

 6. Final Testing Phase